jumaffre/strava_wrapped/README.md

 - `--square` - Generate square image (1:1 aspect ratio) - perfect for Instagram/social media
 - `--marker-size SIZE` - Size of start/end markers in points (default: 20 for single, 15 for multi)
 - `--no-markers` - Hide start/end markers completely
+- `--border` - Add white border (3% on sides/top, 15% on bottom) - perfect for framing/printing

 ### Aggregate Multiple Activities on One Map